 To Wrap It Up

 Running Android on PC is no longer a pipe dream.
-The six solutions above are capable of turning your Android OS into a full-featured PC OS.
+The seven solutions above are capable of turning your Android OS into a full-featured PC OS.
 Each solution is suited for different uses.
-No matter what your peculiar needs are, there’s something for everyone.
+No matter what your particular needs are, there’s something for everyone.